-Cruising is a luxury way of travel for singles, couples and families alike.
+Cruising is a luxury way of travel for singles, couples, and families alike.
 You’ll start your Greek Isles cruise adventure by exploring Athens for a few days before you set sail.
-And if you are completely new to cruising vacations, read our best tips for first time cruisers before you book!
+And if you are entirely new to cruising vacations, read our best tips for a first-time cruise before you book!

-Cruise the Mediterranean in 2022/23 with Norwegian Cruise Line
+Cruise the Mediterranean with Norwegian Cruise Line

-Start with an early morning excursion to the famous Acropolis, then take in some delicious Greek food at lunchtime, enjoy a cocktail by the Aegean sea in the evening and watch as night falls over this ancient city.
+Start with an early morning excursion to the famous Acropolis, then take in some delicious Greek food at lunchtime, enjoy a cocktail by the Aegean sea in the evening, and watch as night falls over this ancient city.

-Your itinerary includes the bucket-list destinations of Crete, Rhodes, Mykonos, Olympia, Corfu and Santorini.
+Your itinerary includes the bucket-list destinations of Crete, Rhodes, Mykonos, Olympia, Corfu, and Santorini.